Spotify disrupted due to NFT-based digital rights platform

 In 2022, an NFT-based service takes hold and begins offering music from notable stars – perhaps the likes of Katy Perry, The Chainsmokers and Jason Derulo, all of whom have recently backed an effort to create a new blockchain-powered streaming platform.
 Other well-known artists begin pulling their music from the now “traditional” streaming platforms, which suddenly find themselves terminally disrupted.
 Investors see the eventual writing on the wall for podcasts, movies and other forms of digitisable contents as well.

-Market impact: Investors recognise that Spotify’s future is bleak, sending its shares down 33 percent in 2022.
+Market impact: Investors recognise that Spotify’s future is bleak, sending its shares down up to 33 percent in 2022.

 See next 2022 prediction: